brettwooldridge/HikariCP/README.md

 allows you to specify an instance of a *Codahale/Dropwizard* ``MetricRegistry`` to be used by the pool to record various metrics.
 See the [Metrics](https://github.com/brettwooldridge/HikariCP/wiki/Codahale-Metrics) wiki page for details. *Default: none*

-:abc:``username``<br/>
-This property sets the default authentication username used when obtaining *Connections* from the underlying driver.
-Note that for DataSources this works in a very deterministic fashion by calling ``DataSource.getConnection(*username*, password)`` on the underlying DataSource.
-However, for Driver-based configurations, every driver is different.
-In the case of Driver-based, HikariCP will use this ``username`` property to set a ``user`` property in the ``Properties`` passed to the driver's ``DriverManager.getConnection(jdbcUrl, props)`` call.
-If this is not what you need, skip this method entirely and call ``addDataSourceProperty("username", ...)``, for example.
-*Default: none*

-:abc:``password``<br/>
-This property sets the default authentication password used when obtaining *Connections* from the underlying driver.
-Note that for DataSources this works in a very deterministic fashion by calling ``DataSource.getConnection(username, *password*)`` on the underlying DataSource.
-However, for Driver-based configurations, every driver is different.
-In the case of Driver-based, HikariCP will use this ``password`` property to set a ``password`` property in the ``Properties`` passed to the driver's ``DriverManager.getConnection(jdbcUrl, props)`` call.
-If this is not what you need, skip this method entirely and call ``addDataSourceProperty("pass", ...)``, for example.
-*Default: none*

 :abc:``poolName``<br/>
 This property represents a user-defined name for the connection pool and appears mainly